SimonN/Lix/doc/readme.txt

 and maps with it.

 Play in a group of up to eight friends via LAN or the internet.
-Try to lead as many lemmings as possible into your goal, even your opponents' lemmings -- should they let you.
+Try to lead as many lixes as possible into your goal, even your opponents' lixes -- should they let you.

 For info about the multiplayer game modes, read the proper chapter below.